blockloop/conrad/README.md

 ### Writing

 Writing articles in Conrad are extremely simple.
 If you’re unfamiliar with textile it’s an easy concept that significantly cuts down the writing time.
-You can [read about the syntax here][Textile (RedCloth)] or read this article under the articles directory in the root path of the project.
+You can [read about the syntax here][Textile] or read this article under the articles directory in the root path of the project.

 When you’re writing a new article there are only two things required.
 You must write the title and date at the very top of the page in the following format.
 You must write **“Title:”** and **“Date:”** on two different lines and they must look exatly like this:

 > Title: Welcome To Conrad!
 > Date: 2001-01-01
-> <br/>
+>
 > Start writing here…

+### Themes

+Themes from bootswatch are easily installed with a single line of code

+> rake theme:install [theme name]

+eg.

+> rake theme:install journal

-### How To Use
+### How To Install

 > git clone git@github.com:brettof86/conrad.git
 > cd conrad